 Can you set up a Google account on Amazon Fire tablet now?

-If you encounter any problems to set up a Google account on Amazon Fire tablet or having any questions on how to set up a Google account on Amazon Fire tablet, please let us know in the comment box below.
+If you encounter any problems setting up a Google account on Amazon Fire tablets or have any questions on how to set up a Google account on Amazon Fire tablets, please let us know in the comment box below.

 We will try to help you find a solution.

-You may check other guides and tutorials on Ultimate Kindle Fire Guide page.
+You may check other Fire tablet how-to guides and tutorials on the Fire tablet how-to guides page.